-To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all MSP430 MCU devices and support tools.
-Each MSP430 MCU commercial family member has one of three prefixes: MSP, PMS, or XMS (for example, MSP430F5259).
-Texas Instruments recommends two of three possible prefix designators for its support tools: MSP and MSPX.
-These prefixes represent evolutionary stages of product development from engineering prototypes (with XMS for devices and MSPX for tools) through fully qualified production devices and tools (with MSP for devices and MSP for tools).
+To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all microprocessors (MPUs) and support tools.
+Each device has one of three prefixes: X, P, or null (no prefix) (for example, CC110L).
+Texas Instruments recommends two of three possible prefix designators for its support tools: TMDX and TMDS.
+These prefixes represent evolutionary stages of product development from engineering prototypes (TMDX) through fully qualified production devices and tools (TMDS).

 Device development evolutionary flow: